hashicorp/vault/website/source/api/auth/aws/index.html.md

   end of the ARN, e.g., "arn:aws:iam::123456789012:\*" will match any IAM principal in the AWS account 123456789012.
-When `resolve_aws_unique_ids` is `false` and you are binding to IAM roles (as opposed to users) and you are not using a wildcard at the end, then you must specify the ARN by ommitting any path component; see the documentation for `resolve_aws_unique_ids` below.
+When `resolve_aws_unique_ids` is `false` and you are binding to IAM roles (as opposed to users) and you are not using a wildcard at the end, then you must specify the ARN by omitting any path component; see the documentation for `resolve_aws_unique_ids` below.
   This constraint is only checked by the iam auth method.
 Wildcards are supported at the end of the ARN, e.g.,